-6. For every adult ticket purchased to the UW World Series President’s Piano or Chamber Music series, you can add two free youth tickets (ages 5–17).
+8. For every adult ticket purchased to the UW World Series President’s Piano or Chamber Music series, you can add two free youth tickets (ages 5–17).

 10. Seattle Public Library, the Pierce County Library System and the King County Library System allow patrons to check out passes to select museums as they would a book, including the Seattle Aquarium, MoPop, Tacoma Art Museum and even Woodland Park Zoo.
 (You have to plan ahead: Passes usually become available at 9 p.m. each night.)

-10. Look for the preview or pay-what-you-will shows that (usually) happen early in a theater run, and short previews at local libraries.
+12. Look for the preview or pay-what-you-will shows that (usually) happen early in a theater run, and short previews at local libraries.
 Pacific Northwest Ballet, for example, hosts library previews, $10 previews, and affordable dress rehearsals.
 SecondStory Repertory's children's shows include a cheap Sunday matinees for very young kids.
 Many theaters also offer day-of rush tickets for a significantly lower cost.

-11. Organize a group outing to a show and get a discount as well as the fun of a shared arts experience.
+13. Organize a group outing to a show and get a discount as well as the fun of a shared arts experience.

-12. Sign up for the email newsletters or “like” the Facebook pages of arts organizations, which is where they often advertise giveaways and discounts.
+14. Sign up for the email newsletters or “like” the Facebook pages of arts organizations, which is where they often advertise giveaways and discounts.

-14. Many museums now have multiple free days per month.
+16. Many museums now have multiple free days per month.
 See ParentMap's Free Museum Days list.

-15. If you’re a member of a museum, check for reciprocal membership privileges available to you at other museums.
+17. If you’re a member of a museum, check for reciprocal membership privileges available to you at other museums.

-17. Bring the kids to a concert or show at a local high school, or a student production of a professional theater, whose productions are often very good and very affordable.
+19. Bring the kids to a concert or show at a local high school, or a student production of a professional theater, whose productions are often very good and very affordable.

-19. ParentMap’s online calendar lists hundreds of events a month and allows you to search for those that are “free.”
+21. ParentMap’s online calendar lists hundreds of events a month and allows you to search for those that are “free.”
 Find more affordable events and giveaways by signing up for ParentMap’s weekly enews and “liking” our Facebook page.